ekino/veggies/README.md

 #### Testing response headers

-In order to check response headers, you have the following gherkin expression available.
+In order to check response headers, you have the following gherkin expression available:
-It supports multiple combinations to verify header value conforms to what you expect, the corresponding gherkin expression is:

 ```
 /^response header (.+) should (not )?(equal|contain|match) (.+)$/
 ```

+It supports multiple combinations to verify header value conforms to what you expect.
-This example illustrates the different features of this definition:
+This example illustrates its different features:

 ```gherkin
 Scenario: Testing header related expectations